What Is a Zoonotic Disease?

 While animals are a wonderful part of life, they do present a danger when it comes to the spread of infectious diseases.
 It’s important to understand the impact of zoonotic diseases from a personal and global perspective to ensure you, your loved ones, and the public remain safe and healthy for years to come.
 ID Care is the largest independent infectious disease practice on the East Coast, providing expert knowledge and insight on the prevention, diagnosis, and treatment of a wide range of infectious diseases.
 If you have any further questions on zoonotic diseases, please call 908-281-0610to speak with an ID Care expert or visit idcare.com to learn more.

-Anaplasmosis, Babesiosis, E. Coli, Ehrlichiosis, Foodborne Illnesses, Infectious Disease Blog, Infectious Disease Care, Lyme Disease, Q Fever, Rocky Mountain Spotted Fever, Tick-Borne Diseases, Toxoplasmosis, Tularemia, West Niles Virus, Yellow Fever, Yersiniosis, Zika Virus
+Anaplasmosis, Babesiosis, E. Coli, Ehrlichiosis, Foodborne Illnesses, Infectious Disease Blog, Infectious Disease Care, Lyme Disease, Q Fever, Redel, Henry, Rocky Mountain Spotted Fever, Tick-Borne Diseases, Toxoplasmosis, Tularemia, West Niles Virus, Yellow Fever, Yersiniosis, Zika Virus